After Saudi, Kuwait expels Lebanese diplomat over Yemen war row | DW | 30.10.2021

 The move by Saudi Arabia and the two other Gulf Arab states comes at a time when Mikati's cabinet is already in distress due to the country's financial crisis and an ongoing investigation into government negligence over the 2020 Beirut port explosion.

-Mikati has publicly sought better relations with wealthier Arab neighbors and observers say the latest diplomatic dust up will put pressure on Kordahi to resign, something he said he will not do.
+Mikati has publicly sought better relations with wealthier Arab neighbors, and observers say the latest diplomatic dustup will put pressure on Kordahi to resign, something he has said he will not do.

-After a crisis cabinet meeting later Saturday, Foreign Minister Abdullah Bou Habib said Lebanon's international partners had asked PM Mikati not to step down to ease the rift.
+After a crisis cabinet meeting later Saturday, Foreign Minister Abdallah Bouhabib said Lebanon's international partners had asked Mikati not to step down to ease the rift.

 Saudi Arabia's Foreign Ministry said Friday the decision was made due to what it described as Lebanon's failure to stop attempts to smuggle drugs into the country through Lebanese products.